jmnda-dev/graphql-blog-frontend/README.md

 ```

-### See below for more information about the template and examples
+### See below for more information about the template and its original creator as well as other peoples creations using this template.

 ## Examples